gatechain/gatechain-docs/en/README.md

 GateChain is a novel public chain.
 Its principle research has introduced many novel concepts which form the principle fundamental for building complete self-consistence in assets safety.

-* <span id="na">Normal Account：Account similar to a Bitcion address that can store asset and is suitable for daily use.Asset in this type of account can be sent instantly and is irreversible once confirmed in blockchain.
+* <span id="na">Standard Account：Account similar to a Bitcion address that can store asset and is suitable for daily use.Asset in this type of account can be sent instantly and is irreversible once confirmed in blockchain.
 Lost privatekey can not be restored.</span>
 * <span id="va">Vault Account：GateChain’s novel creation.
 This is a new type of account that allows revocable transaction in the case of theft and private key restoration in the case of lost or damaged private key.
 Transfer asset in this type of account have to wait for  a preset  period of  time.
 It is suitable for storing and protecting large amount of asset that is  not for immediate use.</span>
 * <span id="rdp">Revocable Delay Period ：The time duration within which transaction transfer from vault account is revocable.
 During this time of period (calculated by blocks), recovery of transaction is possible by initiating  a "revoke" operation to return the transaction to “Retrieval Account’.</span>
 * <span id="ra">Retrieval Account：the preset  account  bound  to  a Vault Account.
 When a transaction in vault account is revoked, the transaction asset will be moved to this account. </span>
 * <span id="ch">Clearing Height：it is a future time.
 At the time when this future block height is hit, the asset in the account will allow  clearing. </span>
 * <span id="revoke">Revoke: When the transaction initiated from Vault Account is still in the revocable delay period, “revoke” operation can be initiated to return the asset to “Retrieval Account’.</span>
 * <span id="rt">Revocable Transaction：any transaction initiated from Vault Account is revocable transaction, which allows for  revoking to move the asset to “Retrieval Account” during the revocable delay period.
 After the revocable period, transaction can not be revoked.</span>
-* <span id="irt">Irrevocable Transaction：Transactions initiated from Normal Account.
+* <span id="irt">Irrevocable Transaction：Transactions initiated from Standard Account.
 It is irreversible once it is confirmed by blockchain.</span>

 <!--### GateChain Address Types ###

-GateChain have two  main account types, Normal Account and Vault Account, with different  identifier at the start in their addresses:
+GateChain have two  main account types, Standard Account and Vault Account, with different  identifier at the start in their addresses:

-Normal Account starts with “gt’’. “gt1” indicates a single-signature Normal Account, and “gt2” indicates a multi- signature  Normal Account.
+Standard Account starts with “gt’’. “gt1” indicates a single-signature Standard Account, and “gt2” indicates a multi- signature  Standard Account.
 Vault Account starts with “vault’.“vault 1” indicates a single-signature Vault Account, and “ vault2” indicates a multi- signature   Vault Account,

 With the address identifier mechanism invented by GateChain, the recipient account can easily identify the sending account's  type and set confirmation requirement  accordingly.If it is from a Vault Account, confirmation is safe  only after revocable delay period. -->